robertovalenza/robertovalenza-bitrocketdev/README.md

 • TypeScript
 • ReactJS
 • NextJS
+• AngularJS
+• Ionic
+• RxJs

-I like working with Emotion JS Development and GitFlow.
+I like working with EmotionJS Development and GitFlow.